 - Insanity

-You may see defendants on TV crime shows claiming insanity as a defense, but, in reality, insanity is incredibly tough to prove.
-Lawyers have difficulty with this defense because no one can know what another person thinks, so this is not easy to show.
+You may see defendants on TV crime shows claiming insanity as a defense, but, in reality, insanity is tough to prove.
+Lawyers have difficulty with this defense because no one can know what another person is thinking.

 Complete a Free Case Evaluation Form Now

-An assault charge can upend your life, even if the court does not convict you of the crime.
+An assault charge can turn your life upside down, even if the court does not convict you of the crime.
 However, should you be found guilty, you could face a lengthy prison sentence and an end to your life as you know it.
-You must establish the exact circumstances around your charges and choose the strongest defense strategy.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form